cceh/rti/doc_src/design.rst

 The board is layed out as 1/2 Eurocard (100 × 80 mm).

-The back of the board holds a few standard connectors and is designed to be flush against the back panel.
-You may choose not to mount the connectors to the board, in which case you may select the connectors you want and wire them to the board.
+The back of the board holds a few standard connectors and can be mounted flush against the back panel.
+You may choose different connectors if you don't mount them directly to the PCB board.

 .. figure:: ../images/DSC_2858.jpg
    :align: center